VitoBarra/MLprj24/Report/ReportML24.md

 # Implement Backpropagation.

 The backpropagation is a generalization of the $\delta$ rule with multi layer perceptron.

+Its primary goal is to compute the gradient of the error function with respect to the network's weights efficiently, enabling optimization through gradient descent.

 Nice properties, is eazy because the compositional form of the model, it keep track only of quantities local to each unit(like errors(?)) and is efficient!

+It propagates the error from the output layer back to the input layer.

+It relies on the chain rule to calculate gradients across the layers of the network.

 ![back](img/backprop.png)

 We want to minimize te total error, where total error is